bbottema/simple-java-mail/README.md

 - [#215](https://github.com/bbottema/simple-java-mail/issues/215) Bug: Current DKIM header canonicalization can lead to invalid DKIM

-Note this release should have no impact, but nonetheless is a minor update so you can determine for yourself if this update would cause issues.
+Note this release should have no impact, but nonetheless is a minor update, so you can determine for yourself if this update would cause issues.
 The release changes DKIM header canonicalization from SIMPLE to RELAXED.